Bach: Goldberg Variations, BWV 988

 Clearly, each of the three musicians is playing in the premier league.
 Yet, in this first piece, as well as in some of the variations, it became apparent how tricky and delicate it is to use proper intonation in such a small formation of string instruments, especially if the musicians restrict the use of vibrato.
 The cosy acoustics in the small(er) venue may have proven to be rather analytic here.
 In the Aria, another factor may have been the need for the musicians to adapt to the acoustics and the atmosphere.

-In terms of sound and dynamics, the violin clearly dominated in the Aria and in the first variations—despite deliberately modest dynamics and articulation, very economic use of the bow.
+In terms of sound and dynamics, Frank Peter Zimmermann at the violin clearly dominated in the Aria and in the first variations—despite deliberately modest dynamics and articulation, very economic use of the bow.
 However, it was a pleasure to see how the viola and the cello gradually liberated themselves in the course of the variations.
 More and more over the coming hour, the three musicians “formed a single instrument”, grew into enthralling ensemble playing.

 1st Variation (a 1 Clav.)

 Actually, the impression of understatement vanished in the first variation already.
 The serenity, the comfortable simplicity of the Aria seemed a thing of the past: the tempo suddenly was faster, the articulation much clearer, the music much more vivid (this also pertains to Bach’s original, of course).

 Most of the variations are for three voices, and therefore ideal for a string trio formation.
 However, there are some two-voice variations, too, such as the first one.
 Here, Sitkovetsky often resorts to spreading a single voice onto two instruments.
 This frequently results in a virtuosic, playful, rapid exchange of short motifs between these two players.

 This is a 3-voice variation, where the upper voices imitate each other, without it being a strict canon—this seems like made for this formation originally.